 The Ministry of Health of SR (MZ SR) is the central body of state administration for health care, health protection and other activities in the field of health services.
-The state administration in health protection is executed by the MZ SR and by the Public Health Authority of SR (ÚVZ SR).
+The state administration in health protection is executed by the MZ SR and by the Public Health Authority (ÚVZ SR), possibly by special authorities exercising the competence in the relevant sector (transport, defence, internal affairs).
 Competencies of the ministry include, besides other, setting the exposure limits and conditions for disposal and storage of radioactive waste from the view of their potential impact on health.

-Regulation of health protection against radiation is provided by the Public Health Authority according to the provisions of Act No. 355/2007 Coll.
-I. on protection, support and development of the public health.
+Regulation of health protection against radiation is provided by the Public Health Authority according to the provisions of Act No. 355/2007 Coll. on protection, support and development of the public health.
 The body of public health supervision at the nuclear installations is ÚVZ SR.